Skip to content

 Pattern matching: Value enums match by variant, not by value. case Env.Dev: matches the variant, regardless of the associated value.
 To match on the raw value, use match env_string: case "production": ....

-Traits (RFC 012): Once enum methods and trait adoption land, value enums can have additional methods.
-The auto-generated value(), from_value(), and message() methods will coexist with user-defined methods.
+Traits (RFC 050): Once enum methods and trait adoption land, value enums can have additional methods.
+The auto-generated value(), from_value(), and message() methods are reserved by value enums and cannot be redefined by user code.

 ctx (RFC 033): Axis resolution gains a two-step lookup: (1) try from_value() for exact value match, (2) fall back to case-insensitive variant name match.
 This means PIPELINE_ENV=production resolves via value, and PIPELINE_ENV=Prod resolves via name.